pingcap/docs/system-variables.md

 - Scope: INSTANCE
 - Default value: 300
 - Range: [-1, 9223372036854775807]
+- Unit: milliseconds
-- This variable is used to output the threshold value of the time consumed by the slow log, measured in ms. When the time consumed by a query is larger than this value, this query is considered as a slow log and its log is output to the slow query log.
+- This variable is used to output the threshold value of the time consumed by the slow log.
+When the time consumed by a query is larger than this value, this query is considered as a slow log and its log is output to the slow query log.

 Usage example: